giantswarm/docs/src/content/ui-api/gsctl/create-nodepool.md

     --azure-spot-instances
 ```

-Here is how you can set a maximum price that a single node pool VM instance can reach before it is deallocated:
+Here is how you can set a maximum hourly price in USD that a single node pool VM instance can reach before it is deallocated:

 ```nohighlight
 $ gsctl create nodepool f01r4 \